 The lead applicant must create the application.
 Co-applicants can be added to the application at any time and will receive an automatic email from the RMS which will prompt them to accept their inclusion.
 All co-applicants must accept their invitation to participate in the application by the submission deadline for the application to be successfully submitted.

-The 3 minute video must be uploaded to the file sharing platform of your choice and the downloadable link provided within the section ‘Business Plan and Video Pitch Upload’ provided in your online application form.
+The 3 minute video must be uploaded to Dropbox via the link provided in the application form.

 Section 2.
 Patient and Public Involvement (PPI)